David Ferrer: 2010: First Masters final

 Ferrer lost in the second round of the 2010 Australian Open to Marcos Baghdatis, after winning the first two sets, in a match lasting just over four hours.

-Ferrer's next tournament was the SA Tennis Open.
-In the first round, he defeated Karol Beck.
-In the second round, he beat Filip Prpic, and then won his quarterfinal against Somdev Devvarman.
+Ferrer's next tournament was the SA Tennis Open, where he defeated Karol Beck, Filip Prpic and Somdev Devvarman.
 However, in the semifinals, he lost to Stéphane Robert.
-Ferrer's next tournament was the Copa Telmex, where he was the top seed.
-He beat Simon Greul in the first round, and then defeated Frederico Gil in the second round.
-Ferrer then defeated Igor Andreev in the quarterfinals and went on to defeat Albert Montañés.
+Ferrer's next tournament was the Copa Telmex.
+He beat Simon Greul, Frederico Gil, Igor Andreev and Albert Montañés.
 However, in the final, he fell to Juan Carlos Ferrero.

-Ferrer's next tournament was the 2010 Abierto Mexicano Telcel, where he was the third seed.
-In the first round, he defeated Potito Starace and then defeated Thomaz Bellucci in the second round.
-He defeated Pablo Cuevas in the third round.
-In the semifinals, he defeated Fernando González.
+Ferrer's next tournament was the 2010 Abierto Mexicano Telcel.
+He defeated Potito Starace, Thomaz Bellucci, Pablo Cuevas and Fernando González.
 In the final, he avenged his previous defeat by Juan Carlos Ferrero for his eighth career title.
 This was Ferrero's third straight final and also ended Ferrero's 14-match winning streak.
 His ranking also rose to no. 16.
 In the first round of the 2010 Davis Cup, Ferrer defeated Marco Chiudinelli and then Stanislas Wawrinka to advance Spain to the quarterfinals of the 2010 Davis Cup, where they faced France.
 Ferrer's next tournament was the 2010 BNP Paribas Open.
-He was the 13th seed, which gave him a bye into the second round.
 In the second round, he was defeated by James Blake.
-Ferrer's next tournament was the 2010 Sony Ericsson Open, where he was seeded 15th.
-In his second-round match, he defeated Michaël Llodra, and then defeated Ivo Karlović.
+Ferrer's next tournament was the 2010 Sony Ericsson Open.
+He defeated Michaël Llodra and Ivo Karlović.
 However, in the fourth round, he was defeated by Rafael Nadal.